 AAdvantage Aviator Red World Elite Mastercard by Barclays

 Sometimes there’s especially great deals out there, and this is one of them.
 We first learned about this deal flying back from Tempe, Arizona on American Airlines in January.
 The flight attendants announced that by filling in the application we would receive 50,000 miles for just one purchase.
-They’ve since upped the ante and are now offering 60,000 miles on American Airlines after one purchase.
-Note that they charge the $95 annual fee up front and it took around 60 days for us to get the bonus miles.
+Note that they charge the $99 annual fee up front and it took around 60 days for us to get the bonus miles.

 You can apply for the Aviator Elite Mastercard by Barclays here.
 They don’t offer referral credit so we have nothing to personally gain from mentioning this.
 We just want to help some people save big on travel!
 I used the bonus points from this card to get a roundtrip ticket from Washington, DC to Italy in June.
 The $99 annual fee plus $52 in taxes on American Airlines means the ticket cost me just $151!
 This plane ticket would have cost me over $1,000 otherwise!